Pre-purchase and pre-book your timed tickets.

 Will the cafés and kiosks be open?

-A range of takeaway hot and cold drinks and tasty food are available from our kiosks.
+A range of takeaway hot and cold drinks and tasty food are available from The Hide restaurant and our kiosks.

 Pasty Shack (takeaway)